nicodoggie/bastion-falls/site/content/locations/surrey-on-the-brams.md

 #### Bramsward Way

-The southern passage follows a more sheltered course, curving around Wardcross Isle before meeting the gulf.
-With depths varying between 20 and 30 feet and a navigable width narrowing to just 200 yards at its most confined point, the Way offers protection from the worst of the gulf's weather but presents its own challenges.
+The southern passage primarily serves coastal trade and regional maritime traffic.
+With depths varying between 20 and 30 feet and a more sheltered course, it naturally accommodates the smaller vessels typical of Gulf of Inespell commerce.
+The Way's protected waters make it particularly attractive to coastal traders and fishing fleets, though its narrow passages require careful navigation.

 ##### Navigation Hazards